gbraad-dotfiles/machine/README.md

 The `-d` flag overrides `FROM` when specified.

 > [!NOTE]
-> Other commands are ignored which therefore allows you to use Containerfiles shared between containers and viertual machines
+> Other commands are ignored which therefore allows you to use Containerfiles shared between containers and virtual machines

 ## Requirements